usnistgov/multibag-py/docs/multibag-profile-spec.md

    * The rules for setting the contents of the special BagIt files (`bagit.txt`, `bag-info.txt`, `fetch.txt`, and the manifests) are spelled out.

+## Since 0.4

+   * The algorithm for "Combining Multibags Into a Single Bag" was adjusted to account for the presence of a `deleted.txt` file.

 ## To do